CiscoDevNet/terraform-provider-aci/docs/list-resources/leaf_interface_profile.md

 ## Example Usage ##

 The configuration snippet below shows an example for Leaf Interface Profile with only required attributes.
+This snippet retrieves a list of all Leaf Interface Profile objects.

 ```hcl
 list "aci_leaf_interface_profile" "example" {